mb-0/plex-gentoo-ebuilds/README.md

 4. emerge -av plex-media-server::mb0plex

 # Thanks
-Work is based on megacoffee initial ebuilds, many thanks for that!
+Initial work is based on megacoffee initial ebuilds, many thanks for that!
+Restuctured a bit to match Gentoo Portage version (act as one of those but newer).

 # License
 Plex is plex.